shadowsocks/shadowsocks-dotcloud/README.md

 Put the code somewhere, for example shadowsocks-dotcloud/.
 Edit `shadowsocks/config.json`, change the following values:

-    local_port      local port
+    server          your server hostname, for example, shadowsocks-YOURUSERNAME.dotcloud.com local_port      local port
     password        a password used to encrypt transfer timeout         in seconds
+    method          encryption method, null by default, or use "rc4"

 Upload the code.
 You can choose your own app name other than `shadowsocks`.
 You'll see your hostname at the end.